cefect/FloodDownscaler2/README.md

 see ./example

 ## Related projects
-[FloodDownscaler](https://github.com/cefect/FloodDownscaler): original repo for HESS publication work
+[FloodDownscaler](https://github.com/cefect/FloodDownscaler): original repo for HESS publication work. decided to make this new repo as something shareable and more streamlined.

 [FloodRescaler](https://github.com/cefect/FloodRescaler): public repo with QGIS processing script port (and aggregation tools)